-Alex Scott MBE is a former professional footballer, pundit and presenter.
+Alex Scott MBE is a former professional footballer, presenter and broadcaster.

 Alex signed with Arsenal at age 8 and stayed with the team for most of her career.
 Alex helped the club achieve a domestic double of the FA Women’s Cup and the FA Women’s Premier League.
-She was also a key figure in the historic quadruple season for Arsenal in which they won all their trophy competitions.
-This became the obvious prelude to Alex’s captaincy for the club in the 2014/15 season.
-While playing for England Alex had the opportunity to travel all over the world to play the game she loves.
-Retiring from international football in 2017, though not before representing Great Britain in the Olympics.
-Alex ended up the second most capped England player with 140 appearances.
+While playing for England Alex had the opportunity to travel all over the world playing the game she loves.
+Alex retired from international football in 2017, though not before representing Great Britain in the Olympics.
+Alex ended her career the second most capped England player across the men’s and women’s game with 140 appearances.

 Alex is also heavily involved in charitable projects, working with Premier League Communities and launching the Sky Ocean Rescue and Premier League Plastic Pollution Challenge.
-She also opened The Alex Scott Academy in 2012 in partnership with Kingston College and Puma, the first of its kind for women in the UK.
-Alex wanted to create an academy system that not only focused on training but also focused on working towards qualifications, providing players with an unrivalled calibre of training, skill development and match play all while promoting excellence in the class room as well.
+She also opened The Alex Scott Academy in 2012, the first of its kind for women in the UK.
+Alex wanted to create an academy system that not only focused on training but also focused on working towards qualifications, providing players with an unrivalled calibre of training, skill development and match play all while promoting excellence in the classroom as well.